 So, there you have it, the best of the best family travel locations.
 There are hundreds of other places that could have made the list but didn’t.
 These were ones that just barely missed making our list: Las Vegas, Bavarian Alps in Germany, Paris, and house boating on Lake Shuswap in British Columbia.
 Like Honduras, my kids do not even remember house boating up in Canada, but if they did (well not Jonah, he had yet to be born), I am sure it would have made it onto the list.

-Where are your kid’s favorite places to go for a vacation?
 Where are your favorite places to take your kids on vacation?
 We are always taking recommendations and planning our next family vacations.
 Yes, plural.
 Why take just one vacation?
 I think you should take as many as possible, big trips, weekend getaways, family reunions, you name it.
 These are all opportunities to have fun, spend time together and make the most memories possible.
 And don’t delay.
 Noah’s a high school senior and he’s about to move on with his life.
 (Oregon State University #Bragging) And y’all, I straight up ran out of time with him.
 You will run out of time, so make today count.